MirantisContainers/mke-docs/content/docs/tutorials/k0s-in-aws/terraform-scenario.md

          user: ubuntu
    ```

-3. Edit the `apiServer.externalAddress` in the config file
+3. Edit the `apiServer.externalAddress` in the configuration file

     ```sh
     terraform output -raw lb_dns_name | { read lb; yq -i ".apiServer.externalAddress = \"$lb\"" mke4.yaml; }
     ```

-    If you don't have `yq` installed, you can manually edit the `mke4.yaml` file
+    If you do not have the `yq` tool installed, edit the `mke4.yaml` file manually
-    and set `apiServer.externalAddress` to the output of the `terraform output -raw lb_dns_name` command.
+    setting `apiServer.externalAddress` to the output of the `terraform output -raw lb_dns_name` command.

 4. Create the MKE cluster:

    ```shell
    mkectl apply -f mke4.yaml
    ```
-    ***Note***
+   {{< callout type="info" >}}
-    Upon a successful completion of the MKE 4 installation, there will be an automatically generated username and password that will be displayed for one time.
+   Upon successful completion of the MKE 4 installation, a username and password
+   will be automatically generated and displayed once for you to use.

-    Alternatively, run `mkectl apply -f mke4.yaml --admin-password <insert_password>` to explicitly set a password value.
+   To explicitly set a password value, run `mkectl apply -f mke4.yaml --admin-password <password>` .
+   {{< /callout >}}

 ## Clean up infrastructure